updated on 07 April 2026

 ‘How do I get my QWE accredited?’ – we answer this question in The Oracle.

 There are also no rules on whether you complete your QWE before, during or after taking SQE1 and SQE2.
 That said, the SRA suggests that the practical experience you build up during your QWE will help you to prepare for SQE2.
-Whereas, with a training contract, the firms are likely to dictate when you complete each element (ie, passing SQE1, SQE2 before starting your QWE/training contract).
+With a training contract, most firms set out when you complete each element of the SQE (ie, passing SQE1, SQE2 before starting your QWE/training contract).

 Due to the nature of QWE, candidates can begin building up their work experience straight away.
 It can also be completed anywhere in the world as long as it’s signed off by the appropriate person for meeting the SRA’s requirements.